sepehr-rs/sudoku-engine/README.md

 # sudoku-engine

 A simple Python package that generates and solves m x n Sudoku puzzles.
 A modified version of [py-sudoku](https://github.com/jeffsieu/py-sudoku), Built by [jeffsieu](https://github.com/jeffsieu).
-This library is mainly the backend for [Sudoku](https://flathub.org/apps/io.github.sepehr_rs.Sudoku), but can be used as a standalone Sudoku library.
+This library serves primarily as the backend for [Sudoku](https://flathub.org/apps/io.github.sepehr_rs.Sudoku), but can be used as a standalone Sudoku library.

 ## Install